HAKG2020/HAKG/README.md

 ## Introduction

-Hirerarchical Knowledge Graph Embedding (HKGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
+Hirerarchical Attentive Knowledge Graph Embedding (HAGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
 HKGE exploits the user-item connectivities in knowledge graphs with expressive subgraphs to provide better recommendation.

 ## Environment Requirement
 + Python 2.7